 - The Department Chair or ORU Director is responsible for ensuring that all financial transactions are properly recorded in a timely manner to be in compliance with Sponsor’s and University’s policies and guidelines.

-For details regarding the roles and responsibilities of parties in research administration, please refer to UCLA Policy 910: Management of Sponsored Projects on the Closeout Resources page.
+For details regarding the roles and responsibilities of parties in research administration, please refer to UCLA Policy 910: Management of Sponsored Projects on the Standard Forms and Other Resources page.